 This Corporate Plan and the Medium-Term Financial Plan set out at a high level the transformational investments that the Cambridgeshire and Peterborough Combined Authority will commit resources to, subject to the detailed consideration and appraisal of project business cases.
-Some are project ideas at an early stage whilst others are in-progress construction projects.
-The Business Plan and the Medium-Term Financial Plan are not intended to be an exhaustive list of activity as new opportunities will arise during the financial year, but they identify the key activities that will need investment during the plan period to unlock the opportunities they could bring.
-Prioritisation has been undertaken to ensure that our investment goes into projects that will have a significant impact on growing the whole Cambridgeshire and Peterborough economy in accordance with the six keys of the SGAS.
+Some are project ideas at an early stage, whilst others are in-progress construction projects.
+The Corporate Plan and the Medium-Term Financial Plan are not intended to be an exhaustive list of activity as new opportunities will arise during the financial year, but they identify the key activities that will need investment during the plan period to unlock the opportunities they could bring.
+Prioritisation has been undertaken to ensure that our investment goes into projects that will have a significant impact on growing the whole Cambridgeshire and Peterborough economy.

-The Corporate Plan aligns with the new Performance Management Framework that is designed to provide improved performance monitoring information to the Authority, its Members and a wider audience.
+The Corporate Plan aligns with the Performance Management Framework that is designed to provide improved performance monitoring information to the Authority, its Members and a wider audience.